darconeous/ham-addr-old/n6drc-arnce.md

 ## Special HAM-64 Addresses

-All addresses where the first chunk is greater than or equal to 0xFA00 are *special addresses*.
-Special addresses do not have a callsign representations.
-These special addresses used for multicast and broadcast for link layers that use ham addresses natively.
-All values and ranges which are not explicitly defined below are to be considered **RESERVED**.
+All addresses where the first chunk is greater than or equal to 0xFA00 or less than 0x0640 are *special addresses*.
+Special addresses do not have direct callsign representations.
+All addresses within this range which are not explicitly defined below are to be considered **RESERVED**.

-### Empty Callsign
+### Empty/Unspecified Callsign

 The all-zero address (zero-length callsign) is **RESERVED** and **MUST NOT** be sent over the wire.
+It is intended to be used by implementations to represent an unspecified callsign.

+### Temporary Short Addresses

+16-bit HAM addresses between 0x0001 and 0x0639 (inclusive) are
+reserved for *Temporary Short Addresses*.
+These are considered placeholder values for an actual callsign.
+Temporary Short Addresses are automatically leased for a period of time from a network coordinator, the exact mechanism of which is out of the scope of this document.
+These addresses MUST NOT be used outside of the context of a network coordinator.

+If the link-layer does not support temporary short addresses, these addresses *MUST* be considered invalid.

 ### Broadcast

-The broadcast (all-nodes) address for link-layers using HAM-64 addresses is defined as `FFFF:0000:0000:0000`.
+The broadcast (all-nodes) address for link-layers using HAM-64 addresses is defined as `FFFF-0000-0000-0000`.

 ### IPv6 Multicast

-For link-layers using HAM-64 addresses for link-layer addressing, IPv6 multicast MUST be implemented using addresses of the format `FAxx:xxxx:xxxx:xxxx`, where `x` represents a special *reversed* representation (defined below) of the IPv6 group-id.
+For link-layers using HAM-64 addresses for link-layer addressing, IPv6 multicast MUST be implemented using addresses of the format `FAxx-xxxx-xxxx-xxxx`, where `x` represents a special *reversed* representation (defined below) of the IPv6 group-id.

-For converting IPv6 multicast addresses into link-local HAM-64 multicast addresses, you MUST store the lower 13 octets of the multicast group-id *in reverse order*.
+For converting IPv6 multicast addresses into link-local HAM-64 multicast addresses, you MUST store the lower 7 octets of the multicast group-id *in reverse order*.
 This takes advantage of the fact that IPv6 multicast addresses tend to be zero-filled, allowing for compact HAM-64 address representations.
 For example, a multicast